 November 9, 1952

-Born in 1874 in Motol, a small Polish village or shtetl, Weizmann left home at 18 to continue his studies in Germany because of the strict quotas applied to Jews for wishing to enroll in Russian universities.
-While studying biochemistry in Berlin, he joined a circle of Zionist intellectuals influenced by both Ahad Ha’am’s vision of cultural and spiritual Zionism, and later the political and territorial concepts promoted by Theodor Herzl’s writings.
+Born in 1874 in Motol, a small Polish township, Weizmann left home at 18 to continue his studies in Germany because of the strict quotas applied to Jews for wishing to enroll in Russian universities.
+While studying biochemistry in Berlin, he joined a circle of Zionist intellectuals influenced by both Ahad Ha’am’s vision of cultural and spiritual Zionism, and later, the political and territorial concepts promoted by Theodor Herzl’s writings.

 In 1918, he led the Zionist Commission to Palestine that reviewed the condition of Jews there after the war.
 As result of that visit, he wrote several detailed dispatches to British officials who used his assessments to sustain a commitment to Zionism, as opposed to most British officials in Palestine, who were opposed to the idea of a Jewish national home.
 In 1921, he was elected President of the World Zionist Organization and embarked on vigorous fundraising and political campaign to help build and create the State of Israel.
 In May 1948 Weizmann was elected Israel’s first President and was inaugurated on February 16, 1949.